rgalanakis/robgforpps/_pages/one-city.md

 Population growth and increased density makes all of our fiscal problems easier to solve.
 This is one reason why I'm [Yes on the May 2025 Bond](/may-2025-bond).

-One City Policy: Scrutinize spending.
+One City Policy: Scrutinize spending by making tradeoffs and priorities clear.
 {:class="policy-proposal"}

 While growth and density allows us to solve structural problems, it can also just kick the can down the road.